Qiquan-Wang/TANC/README.md

 ## The mental model — four choices

 The core idea is **mix and match**.
-A trained network has several *spaces* you can study; you pick one, pick how to turn it into a graph, pick a topological method, and pick what to read off.
+A trained network has several *spaces* you can study.
+You pick one, pick how to turn it into a graph, pick a topological method, and pick what to read off.
 Every analysis is a point along four axes:

 ```